Skip to Content

 Group of people sharing ideas

 By attracting leading experts in SCD research, SolveSickle is poised to make significant progress in advancing its scientific capabilities in Georgia.
-The state’s research landscape is strengthened by the August 2024 appointment of renowned researcher and global educator Solomon Ofori-Acquah to the Calvin Smyre GRA Eminent Scholar Chair.
+The State’s research landscape is strengthened by the August 2024 appointment of renowned researcher and global educator Solomon Ofori-Acquah to the Calvin Smyre GRA Eminent Scholar Chair.
 Georgia's research capacity is further elevated by the recruitment of esteemed pediatric hematologist-oncologist Dr. Beatrice Gee as the Teresa White Director of Clinical Programs, along with the appointments of distinguished GRA Investigator Dr. Francesca Vinchi and faculty members Dr. Mateus Gouveia and Dr. Xingguo Zhu.
 Together, these additions bring exceptional talent and expertise, immediately enhancing the state’s research strength and potential.

 Two scientists conducting research